Collateral (film): Plot

-Max Durocher is a meticulous Los Angeles cab driver trying to earn enough to start his own limousine business.
+Max Durocher is a Los Angeles cab driver trying to save his earnings and start his own limousine business.
 One of the evening's fares is federal prosecutor Annie Farrell, who works for the U.S. Attorney for the Central District of California.
-On the drive to her office, they strike up a conversation and Annie gives Max her business card.
-Max's next fare is Vincent.
-Vincent tells Max that he is in Los Angeles for one night to complete a real estate deal, and offers Max $600 to drive him to several locations.
-Initially reluctant to violate regulations, Max eventually agrees.
+They strike up a conversation and Annie gives Max her business card.
+Max's next fare is Vincent, who tells Max that he is in Los Angeles for one night to complete a real estate deal and engages Max for the night to drive him to a series of meetings.
 As Max waits at the first stop, a corpse falls onto his car.
-Vincent reveals himself to be a hitman and the body is one of five targets.
+Vincent reveals himself to be a hitman.
 He forces Max to hide the body in the trunk and continue driving.

-LAPD undercover narcotics detective Ray Fanning arrives at the building where Vincent made the kill, and reveals the victim was a police informant.
+LAPD Detective Ray Fanning arrives where Vincent made the kill, revealing the victim to be a police informant.

 At the second stop, Vincent restrains Max's hands to the steering wheel.
-Max asks a group of young men for help, but two of them rob him and seize Vincent's briefcase.
-Vincent kills them both and retrieves the briefcase.
-Fanning arrives at the hospital morgue to see the bodies of criminal lawyer Sylvester Clark, Vincent's second target, and the two dead thieves, and realizes that this is the work of a hitman.
-Vincent orders Max to drive to a jazz club.
-At the club, Vincent engages the owner Daniel in conversation.
-Vincent then reveals Daniel to have been his third target, as Daniel is set to testify against Vincent's client.
-Max pleads with Vincent to let Daniel go, causing Vincent to offer a compromise, betting Daniel cannot answer a question about Miles Davis.
+While Vincent is away, Max tries to use the horn to signal for help.
+Two young men come around to the car to rob him and seize Vincent's briefcase.
+Vincent returns, shoots them dead and retrieves the briefcase.
+Fanning arrives at the hospital morgue to see the bodies of criminal lawyer Sylvester Clark, Vincent's second target, and the two dead robbers, and realizes that it is the work of a hitman.

+Vincent orders Max to a jazz club to find his third target, Daniel, who is set to testify against Vincent's client.
+Max pleads with Vincent to let Daniel go and Vincent claims he will if Daniel can answer one question about Miles Davis.
+Despite Daniel giving a seemingly correct answer, Vincent is dissatisfied with it and shoots Daniel in the head.